MarkisDev/github-commit-reminder/README.md

 # github-commit-reminder

-A python script to help maintain your commit streak on GitHub.
+A script to help maintain your commit streak on Github using push notifications!